 At another time, while talking to Dr. Bill Leonard following the takeover of the Southern Baptist Convention, a number of his former students were opining about our future as Baptist pastors.
 He stated the obvious.
 “If you are going to survive as a Baptist pastor, you have two choices: “Change the theology and ethics for ministry to become a fundamentalist, or you must change your paradigm and keep your theology and ethics for ministry to keep your soul.”

 Combining Dr. Garland’s direction with Dr. Leonard’s advice, he chose to keep his theology and ethics, thus to keep his soul.
 To quote Robert Frost, “It has made all the difference.”

 Although the groundwork for Parson’s Porch was laid for 15 years, it was officially organized in 2004 as Parson’s Porch, Inc. and recognized by the Internal Revenue Service as a 501 (c) 3 nonprofit organization and registered as a corporation by the State of Tennessee.
 His Baptist conscience could not allow him to continue as a nonprofit, so in 2010, Parson's Porch suspended its 501 (c) 3 status and dissolved the corporation.
-We no longer solicit donations. to.
-T
+We no longer solicit donations. or receive government support.

 In 2010, and after 35 years as a minister, David retired from the pastorate.
-He now enjoys publishing books.
+He now enjoys publishing and all it entails.